zhuohan123/homepage/content/home/about.md

 # About Me

 I am a PhD student in Computer Science at UC Berkeley advised by [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
-Before that, I received my B.S. in Computer Science from Peking University, advised by [Liwei Wang](http://www.liweiwang-pku.com/).
+Before that, I received my B.S. in Computer Science from Peking University, advised by [Liwei Wang](http://www.liweiwang-pku.com/) and [Di He](https://dihe-pku.github.io/).

 My interest lies in the intersection of machine learning and distributed systems.
 I use insights from different domains to improve the performance (accuracy, efficiency, and interpretability) of current machine learning models.